edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughUseCase.md

 the protocol of choice for that `Device`.
 The device service collects the data from the devices it manages and passes that data into the rest of EdgeX.

-!!! edgey "EdgeX 2.0"
+!!! note
-    As of the Ireland release, a device service will, by default, publish data into a message bus which can be subscribed to by core data and/or application services.
+    A device service will, by default, publish data into a message bus which can be subscribed to by core data and/or application services.
 You'll learn more about these later in this walkthrough.
 Alternately, a device service can send data directly to core data.

 In this case, the device service would be collecting the count of humans and dogs that the camera sees.
 The device service also